-Claressa Shields is an American professional boxer and former mixed martial artist, achieving world championships across five weight classes.
-She was the undisputed female light middleweight champion in 2021, a two-time undisputed female middleweight champion (2019-2024), held WBC and IBF female super middleweight titles (2017-2018), the WBO female light heavyweight title, and became the undisputed female heavyweight champion in 2025.
-Shields holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
-As of October 2022, she was ranked the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.
+Claressa Shields is a highly decorated American professional boxer and former mixed martial artist.
+She is a multi-division world champion, having held titles in five weight classes, including undisputed championships at light middleweight and middleweight.
+She holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
+As of late 2022, she was ranked as the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.
+She has recently captured the undisputed female heavyweight title since February 2025.

 On March 17, 1995, Claressa Maria Shields was born.
 She is an American professional boxer and former professional mixed martial artist.

-In 2011, Claressa Shields competed in her first open-division tournament, the National Police Athletic League Championships; she won the middleweight title and was named top overall fighter and also qualified for the U.S. Olympic Trials.
+In 2011, Claressa Shields competed in her first open-division tournament, the National Police Athletic League Championships where she won the middleweight title, was named top overall fighter, and qualified for the U.S. Olympic Trials.

-In 2011, Claressa Shields was recognized as the Most Outstanding Female Fighter at the National PAL Championships.
+In 2011, Claressa Shields was awarded Most Outstanding Female Fighter at the National Police Athletic League (PAL) Championships.

-In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb (75 kg) middleweight division, making her the youngest boxer at the event.
+In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb (75 kg) middleweight division.

-In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario against three-time defending world champion Mary Spencer of Canada; she held an undefeated record of 25 wins and 0 losses at that point.
+In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario, against Mary Spencer of Canada.

 In May 2012, Claressa Shields was a high school junior in Flint, Michigan.

-In October 2012, Claressa Shields won gold at middleweight in the open division at her second National PAL Championships, beating Franchón Crews-Dezurn in the finals.
+In October 2012, Claressa Shields competed in her second National PAL Championships, beating Franchón Crews-Dezurn in the finals to win gold at middleweight in the open division.

-At the 2012 Summer Olympics in London, Claressa Shields, aged 17, won the gold medal in the women's middleweight division after beating Nadezda Torlopova.
-She became the first American woman to win a boxing gold medal.
+At the 2012 Summer Olympics in London, Claressa Shields won the gold medal in the women's middleweight division, beating Russian boxer Nadezda Torlopova.
+This made her the first American woman to win a boxing gold medal.

 In 2012, Claressa Shields was recognized as the Outstanding Boxer of the Tournament at the U.S. Olympic Trials.

-In 2012, it was reported that Claressa Shields needed only a top-8 finish at the AIBA Women's World Boxing Championships in Qinhuangdao, China, to qualify for the 2012 Olympics.
+In 2012, it was initially reported that after winning at the U.S Olympic Trials, Claressa Shields would need a top-8 finish at the AIBA Women's World Boxing Championships to qualify for the Olympics.

-In 2013, Claressa Shields was named WBAN Top Amateur (Youth) Elite Boxer of the Year.
+In 2013, Claressa Shields was named WBAN (Women Boxing Archive Network) Top Amateur (Youth) Elite Boxer of the Year.

 In 2014, Claressa Shields attempted to adopt her cousin's daughter.

-In 2014, Claressa Shields was named WBAN Top Amateur Boxer of the Year.
+In 2014, Claressa Shields was awarded WBAN's (Women Boxing Archive Network) Top Amateur Boxer of the Year.

 In 2015, Claressa Shields defended her gold at the U.S. National Championships by defeating Raquel Miller in the finals.

-In 2015, Claressa Shields was named USA Boxing Female Athlete of the Year.
+In 2015, Claressa Shields was honored as USA Boxing Female Athlete of the Year.

 In May 2016, Claressa Shields defeated Nouchka Fontijn by unanimous decision to win gold at the World Championships.